apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * `/jcr:root/content//element(*, app:Asset)[jcr:contains(@type, 'image')]`
     * `/jcr:root/content//element(*, app:Asset)[jcr:contains(jcr:content/metadata/@format, 'image')]`

-  Binary properties can not be queries in this way; they can only be queried using the fulltext condition on the node, e.g. `jcr:contains(., 'image')`.
+  Binary properties can not be queried in this way; they can only be queried using the fulltext condition on the node, e.g. `jcr:contains(., 'image')`.